medoucine/fullstack-recruitment-test/readme.md

 - Make all user interaction with VueJS (./resource/js/component/MainComponent.vue)
 - Make a quick API with Laravel 5.7 (which will serve cities, practices, ..)

+#### Technical expectations
+**Front- JS**

+At least 1 component must be tested, with at least 2 unit tests.

+You'll have to explain:
+- your decisions regarding HTML/CSS
+- your decisions regarding component structure

+**Back - PHP**

+You'll have to explain:
+- your PHP architecture, How did you manage service responsability ?

+You'll have to unit test codes responsible for getting the search results, according to specs

+**Ops - Bash (Bonus)**

+Write a deployment bash script (install, test, build, serve) It should fail if one or more commands fails.

-To complete this test you need to fork this repo.
-When you're done you can push your changes to your own repo (and let us know where to find it ofcourse).
+To complete this test you need to download (NOT fork) this repo.
+When you're done you can push your changes to your own repo (and let us know where to find it of course).

 ## Prerequisites
 - PHP7.x